Discriminative Deep Feature Visualization for Explainable Face Recognition: Experiments

 \subsection{Evaluation Methodology}

 The evaluation for the proposed explainable face recognition framework includes three phases.
-Considering a minor modification on the original face recognition pipeline, the recognition performance is first evaluated.
+First, the recognition performance is evaluated on five popular FR benchmarks and is compared with the original ArcFace pipeline.
 Then, a visual demonstration of the generated explanation saliency maps is presented.
 In the third phase, a quantitative evaluation methodology called ``hiding game'' is employed for a fair comparison among current state-of-the-art saliency map-based explanation methods.
 This evaluation approach was first conceived in \cite{hiding}.
 They first sort the generated heatmap in ascending order and mask the least important pixels.
 The face recognition model is then tested with the obscured images.
 Ideally, the more accurate the saliency map, the higher the evaluation accuracy because only the most critical pixels are maintained.
 However, directly changing the pixel values will modify the original data distribution, which leads to less accurate results.
 Therefore, instead of simply masking the least important pixels, this paper proposes to blur the pixels with a Gaussian kernel, which is often considered an intuitive way of representing missing information.